How SQL Clone Works

 In effect, SQL Clone exploits a similar idea to that used by long-established technologies like RAID, SAN and NAS, in that the simple "logical volume" presented to SQL Server hides from it an underlying disk architecture that is different, and often more complex.
 SQL Server 'sees' only files.

-SQL Clone can use the VHDX format (.vhdx), the Hyper-V virtual hard disk format used in Windows 8 and in Windows Server 2012, and upwards, which support virtual hard disk sizes up to 64TB.
-If one of these newer Operating Systems is installed on the host machine, SQL Clone will detect it automatically, and it will enable users to create clones of databases up to 64TB.
-If not, it will default to the older VHD virtual hard disk format (.vhd), which has a 2TB limit.
+SQL Clone uses the VHDX format (.vhdx), the Hyper-V virtual hard disk format used in Windows 8 and in Windows Server 2012, and upwards, which supports virtual hard disk sizes up to 64TB.

 Using SQL Clone is a two-step process.
 The first step is creating the image.
 This is a relatively slow process, roughly equivalent to restoring a database, but this step will be performed relatively infrequently and can be automated, for example so that it runs overnight.
 The second step is creating one or more clones, from an image.
 Creating each clone takes only seconds and can also be automated.

 All this work is carried out by SQL Clone Agents.
 SQL Clone Server coordinates the Agents and does bookkeeping in its config database.

 An image is a point-in-time 'snapshot' of your source SQL Server database, which can be created from database backup files (a single full database backup file, or to a set of files, for differential or striped backups), or from a live SQL Server database.

 A SQL Clone Agent creates the image VHD, and then copies onto it the database's data files and transaction log.
 An image is immutable and should not be altered in any way, after it's created.

 When creating the image, a SQL Clone Agent, performs the following tasks: